tlfvincent/ml-resources/README.md

 # Machine Learning Resources

-A collection of ML resources in Python
+An opiniated collection of Python-centric ML resources that I have found to be particularly useful during my time in Data Science.

 ### Data Visualization